-Louisiana native Terry Joseph has joined the Texas A&M football staff as secondary coach after two seasons at the University of Nebraska.
+Louisiana native Terry Joseph joined the Texas A&M football staff as the secondary coach in 2014 after two seasons at the University of Nebraska.

 From New Orleans originally, Joseph coached at two high schools in the state of Louisiana for seven years before moving on to serve collegiate stints at Louisiana State, Louisiana Tech, Tennessee and Nebraska.

 In his two seasons on coach Bo Pelini’s staff at Nebraska from 2012-13, the Cornhusker secondary ranked among the best in the Big Ten Conference and the NCAA.